ericzzj1989/Awesome-Global-Solvers-for-3D-Vision/README.md

 - Semidefinite relaxations of truncated least-squares in robust rotation search:Tight or not(ECCV,2022)

 #### RANSAC
+- RANSIC: Fast and Highly Robust Estimation for Rotation Search and Point Cloud Registration Using Invariant Compatibility(RAL,2021)

 #### GNC
 - ptimal pose and shape estimation for category-level 3d object perception(arxiv,2021)
 - A fast fractional programming technique for geman-mcclure robust estimator(RAL,2024)